johneckberg/notes/bus_2411/pre_work_#1.md

 ## Other Pre-Work (Videos)

 - Your brain Will Not Be the Same
-  - neuroplasiticity; your brain changes as you learn
+  - Neuroplasiticity; your brain changes as you learn
   - Chemical Changes (short term), structural changes (long term), functional Changes
 - The Power of Questions
   - HBR article for subscribers only